A 5 Step Checklist to Making Sure Your Children Are Safe Around the Pool

 A child might be able to open the gate to the pool themselves once they reach a certain age.
 At that point, it can be difficult to supervise them at all times if they’re just going to access the pool whenever they feel like it.

 Make the gate one of the most important rules in the family; if it’s closed, your kids must ask your permission to open it.
 While there’s always the risk that the child will be naughty and disregard this request, most young children will abide their parent’s most important rules – at least, until they’re old enough to know how to swim competently.
 SP Screens Aluminium Slat gates are custom made to council requirements and to your specifications.
 The look modern and will maintain a safe entrance to your pool area.

 Keeping safe in the pool

 Being safe within the family pool isn’t a scary process, and the risks of having a pool and young children, when managed properly, are negligible enough that they shouldn’t put you off installing one.
-Just make sure you’ve got a robust fence and gate around the pool, and make sure that you educate your children properly on using the pool safely from the outset.
+Just make sure you’ve got a robust slatted fence and slat gate around the pool, and make sure that you educate your children properly on using the pool safely from the outset.